mg-delhivery/vehicle-reference-app/README.md

 ### **Configure Proxy**

 To ensure successful authentication, you must configure your  `/etc/hosts` file on your local machine to handle traffic as a domain name.
-To accomplish this, you can set up your Tenant URL using a Nix Shell
+To accomplish this, you can set up your Tenant URL using a Nix compatiable shell.